c650/irc-bot-framework/README.md

 The lambda function is what gets run upon a triggering.
 The lambda function __must__ take a single parameter, a `const IRC::Packet&` type.
 Using this `Packet&`, a user can easily `reply()` to the message (a PRIVMSG is sent to the same channel/person from which the original message came).

 The third parameter to `on_privmsg` is a description of the command.
 There is a fourth, optional parameter that specifies whether or not the command needs administrative privileges to run.
 This defaults to `false`.

+---

+I have added a few commands as an example, but they needn't say if you don't want them to.